MGI-tech-bioinformatics/stLFR_V1.2/README.md

 Tool list in directory ('stLFR_V1.2/tools'):

       1. download tools from BGI Cloud (https://pan.genomics.cn/ucdisk/s/ryUvuq) and check
-      2. install some software by yourself if unavialable after copy, such as R, python2, et.
+      2. install some softwares by yourself if unavialable after downloading, such as R and Python2.
       3. some packages are required for software/tool, such as:
             R:          ggplot2, scales, regioneR, karyoploteR(https://bioconductor.org/packages/release/bioc/html/karyoploteR.html)
             python2:    vcf, pysam, numpy